 Schedule your interviews as soon as you receive an invitation.
-With regard to logistics, remember to use an incognito window as you search for flights; know that staying with student hosts is an option; and know that the Harvard Financial Aid Office may be able to help with some costs if you are a student on significant financial aid.
+With regard to logistics, remember to use an incognito window as you search for flights; know that staying with student hosts is an option; and know that the Harvard Financial Aid Office may be able to help with some costs if you on significant financial aid.
 If you are going abroad or are otherwise going to be unavailable during interview season, make sure you let your schools know.

 Preparing for the substance of the interview.

 Come prepared to tell them more about why their med school is the right fit for you.
 Build on what you wrote about the specific medical school in your secondary.
 Be prepared to show that you are familiar with the school’s style of teaching and assessment.
-Contact your house premed tutors to arrange a mock interview.
+Contact your House premed tutors to arrange a mock interview.

 Interview formats vary.

 Medical schools use different formats which are listed on MSAR and on the individual schools' websites.
-Schools may utilize traditional 45- to 60-minute interviews, multiple mini-interviews, or group interviews.
+Schools may utilize traditional 45- to 60-minute interviews, multiple mini-interviews, CASPer, or group interviews.
 The interviews may be closed or open with regard to your file.

 Tips for the Interview Day